AbdullaAlmansoori07/MysticQuest/README.md

 - Random Events: Encounter unexpected events during exploration, leading to various outcomes.
 - Inventory Management: Collect items like Health Potions and Boosts to enhance your abilities.
 - Dynamic Battles: Engage in strategic turn-based battles with different enemies.
-- Customization: Expand and customize the game with additional features based on your preferences.

 How to Play